Body

 The body is where life is carried physically.

-Much of what the body carries is not chosen or controlled.
-It is given.
+Much of what the body holds is not decided, learned, or controlled.

-As life is lived, the body expresses how those influences are being carried through sensations like tension, fatigue, comfort, ease, or strain.
+• As life is lived, the body expresses how these influences are being carried.

 These experiences aren’t problems to solve.

-These experiences aren’t indicators of strength, weakness, or resilience.
+These aren’t indicators of strength, weakness, or resilience on their own.

-They reflect how life is being carried at a given time, through the particular body a person has.
+They reflect how life is being carried at a given time, through this particular body.

 Physical experience often reflects pressures or supports coming from elsewhere in life, even when the source isn’t immediately obvious.